What is PrestaShop?

 You can also quickly access your most recent orders and while there is lots of good information on the page, being able to customise what you see in the dashboard would be helpful as it does feel a little bit cluttered.

 You are introduced to how to add a new product in the start up guide and it really does do a good job of showing you easy it is to add a new product.

 The add new product pages sections are split across a number of tabs and this helps keep the amount of options in each tab to a minimum and it is easy to work through all of the sections and tabs in order to be able to create a new product.

 If you are creating a product with variations, you will need to set these up separately in the Attributes and Features section of the Catalog, this can’t be done directly in the new product page, so you may need to set these up before creating a new product.

 To organise your products, PrestaShop have opted for the tried and tested category system and this makes it really easy to organise them into main and sub-categories.
 You can also create brands and suppliers, which is great if you stock branded goods.

 You can then select a date range of the selected orders, with the invoices, you can also sort them by order status.
-For me, it downloaded the PDF files to my computer, rather than generating directly in my browser so I could print them off.
+It then downloads the PDF files to your computer, rather than generating directly in the browser so that they could be printed off.

 It is little things like this that make it a bit long winded, I also would have liked to have been able to select which invoices/packing slips by order number.
 One other thing you can do in PrestaShop, is generate credit slips for your returns.